 Heimo transitioned into weary Messerschmitt Bf-109G-2s during the period of March-April 1944.
 The now veteran junior officer received aircraft MT-232.
 Yet, he would also score while piloting MT-235 and another Bf-109.

-On May 17, 1944, Heimo downed a LaGG-5 over Olonez.
+On 17 May 1944, Heimo downed a LaGG-5 over Olonez.
 A Bell P-39, LaGG-5 and IL-2 fell to his fighter’s guns on June 20, 1944.
 Ten days later Lampi shot down a Yakovlev (Yak) 9 over the same area.
-July 2, 1944, brought victory over an Il-2, and his string ended with the downing on July 10, 1944, of another LaGG-5.
+Events on 2 July 1944, brought victory over an Il-2, and his string ended with the downing on 10 July 1944, of another LaGG-5.
 All six of Heimo’s final victories were over the Karelian Isthmus.
 Descriptive accounts of Heimo Lampi’s aerial combats are online and within Ossi Juntunen’s article titled Heimo Lampi – The Pilot and the Writer.

 Statistics contained in Lentolaivue 24 (page 120) indicate that, in total, Heimo logged 268 sorties and downed 13.5 enemy aircraft.
 Flying Brewsters, Lampi downed 5.5 enemies.
 He tallied 8 more in Bf-109s.